 How to Answer

-To answer this question, mention gathering historical data on Tesla model sales in various regions, preprocessing the data , select relevant features, train machine learning models like regression or ensemble methods, and evaluate their performance using different metrics.
+To answer this question, it mentions gathering historical data on Tesla model sales in various regions, preprocessing the data, selecting relevant features, training machine learning models like regression or ensemble methods, and evaluating their performance using different metrics.

 Example